Aaron-Bopp/TIM/40_Evergreens/Why I don't believe in simulation theory.md

 1. I do not think we will reach a level of computing high enough to simulate human thought.
 This is due to the death of [[Moore's law]] and the limits of [[quantum computing]]
 1. If we did reach that level of computing, why would we create a simulation with so many limitations?
-Relativity and the limit of the speed of light, evolution as a mechanism of change, all these things are extremely inefficient at creating an interesting world.
+Relativity and the limit of the speed of light, evolution as a mechanism of change, all these things are extremely inefficient at creating an interesting [[universe]].

 #TO/TEND/MULCH
 At the core of [[theology]] is the [[belief]] that the world does not make sense without a creator, due to the complexity of life.